 Man found wandering in Castleton, St Mary

-THE Castleton police are seeking the public's assistance to reunite a man who was found wandering along the Castleton main road in St Mary, with his family.
+ST MARY, Jamaica — The Castleton police are seeking the public's assistance to reunite a man who was found wandering along the Castleton main road in St Mary with his family.

 He gave his name as Shaquille Thomas and stated that he is from Bog Walk in St Catherine.

-Anyone who may be able to reunite this man with his family is being asked to contact the Castleton police at 876-996-4165, the police 119 emergency number, or the nearest police station.
+Anyone who may be able to reunite this man with his family is being asked to contact the Castleton police at 876-996-4165, police 119 emergency number or the nearest police station.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive